Child Custody Attorney in Bethlehem, PA

 Additionally, they maintain the right to be consulted on major decisions affecting the child’s interests when they have joint legal custody.
 The main key legal objective is to ensure that the child’s best interests are protected.

-How Is Custody Determined In Lehigh County When Parents Are Unmarried?
+How Custody is Determined When Parents Are Unmarried

 When unmarried parents seek a custody determination in Lehigh County, the courts decide based on the best interests of the child after considering factors like: